soulcutter/resolution_explosion/README.md

 rack 3.0.0 was released Sept 6th 2022 (today is Sept 15).
 This may be causing dependency resolution dead end from libraries that have not-yet been updated.
 Still, the explosion looks exponential and not what I would expect.

+This same behavior has been verified on bundler versions verified same behavior on `2.3.11` and `2.3.22`

 ## Usage